ribeirofp3/train-station-patterns-SQL/README.md

 Goal: Find trips with a duration strictly greater than the overall average to identify potential bike misuse or long-distance patterns.
 Solution :

-SELECT id_viagem, duracao_minutos
+SELECT trip_id, duration_minutes
-FROM Viagens
+FROM Trips
-WHERE duracao_minutos > (SELECT AVG(duracao_minutos) Media_Viagens
+WHERE duration_minutes > (SELECT AVG(duration_minutes) AVG_Trips
-FROM Viagens);
+FROM Trips);

 ### Trip Categorization (Focus: Milan)

 Goal: Segment trips in Milan into 'Short', 'Medium', or 'Long' categories to help marketing understand how the service is being used in the city.

-If the trip lasted less than 20 minutes, write 'Curta'.
+If the trip lasted less than 20 minutes, write 'Short'.
-If it lasted between 20 and 60 minutes, write 'Media'.
+If it lasted between 20 and 60 minutes, write 'Medium'.
-If it lasted more than 60 minutes, write 'Longa'.
+If it lasted more than 60 minutes, write 'Long'.
 Show only trips from the city of 'Milano'.

 Solution :
 SELECT
-    e.nome_estacao,
+    s.station_name,
     CASE
-        WHEN v.duracao_minutos < 20 THEN 'Short'
+        WHEN t.duration_minutes < 20 THEN 'Short'
-        WHEN v.duracao_minutos BETWEEN 20 AND 60 THEN 'Medium'
+        WHEN t.duration_minutes BETWEEN 20 AND 60 THEN 'Medium'
-        WHEN v.duracao_minutos > 60 THEN 'Long'
+        WHEN t.duration_minutes > 60 THEN 'Long'
         ELSE 'N/A'
     END AS duration_category
-FROM Estacoes e
+FROM Stations s
-JOIN Viagens v ON e.id_estacao = v.id_estacao_partida
+JOIN Trips t ON e.station_id = t.start_station_id
-WHERE e.cidade = 'Milano';
+WHERE s.city = 'Milano';